JayNaire/json2settings/docs/ESP8266_and_json2settings.md

 ##Warning!

-json2settings is a very crudely written app with no testing under Windows and not much under Linux either.
-It grew like topsy after reading
+json2settings is a very crudely written CLI app used to gain experience with [ArduinoJson](https://github.com/bblanchon/ArduinoJson/).
+It has had no testing under Windows and not much under Linux either.

 ##Introduction
 json2settings is intended to aid writing and maintaining settings in an Arduino/ESP8266 application.